egirna/icapeg/README.md

 ```
 That should do the trick.

-1. Now that the server is up and running the next thing to do is setup a proxy server which can send the request body to the icapeg server for adaptation.
+1. Now that the server is up and running the next thing to do is setup a proxy server which can send the request body to the ICAPeg server for adaptation.
 [Squid](http://www.squid-cache.org/) looks like just the thing for the job, go to the site provided and set it up like you want.
 Here is a sample conf file for squid:
  ```
-  acl hoka dstdomain .<the domain name>
-  http_access allow hoka
-  http_access deny all

   icap_enable on
   icap_service service_resp respmod_precache icap://127.0.0.1:1344/respmod-icapeg
   adaptation_access service_resp allow all
   http_port 3128
   cache deny all
 ```
-1. Now that you have squid running as well, you can test it out by trying to download/access a file on the domain you've provided on the conf file of the squid and see the magic happen!
+1. Now that you have squid running as well, you can test it out by trying to download/access a file from the internet(through the proxy) and see the magic happen!
 You'll be able to download/access the file if its alright, but something like a malicious file, you are gonna see something like this:
 ![error_page](img/error_page.png)

 Oh, and do not forget to setup your Browser or Machine 's  proxy settings according to the squid.